KarteloreMc/karteloredocs/docs/README.md

---ifm-color-primary	 ZAJEBISTA STRONA DLA WIDZA
+--ifm-color-primary: #25c2a0; ZAJEBISTA STRONA DLA WIDZA

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.